New Bedford Regional Airport: Education centers

 Bridgewater State University Aviation is located on the north side of the Airfield.
 It is one of the only accredited, collegiate Part 141 Aviation Science programs in New England.
 The program offers a fleet of over 15 aircraft, state of the art flight simulators, and an experienced faculty/staff.
 Students can earn Bachelor of Science degrees, with concentrations in Flight Training and/or Aviation Management.

 Fine dining

-The Airport Grille opened its doors under new management in October 2019.
-The restaurant offers a range of American-style pasta, steak and seafood dishes, with a focus on lobster.
-The Airport Grille is located inside the Main Terminal building.
+The Airport Grille opened its doors under new management in October 2019 but closed abruptly during summer 2023.
+The restaurant offered a range of American-style pasta, steak and seafood dishes, with a focus on lobster.
+The Airport Grille was located inside the Main Terminal building.

 Expansion

 Over the past ten years the FAA, the Massachusetts Aeronautics Commission, and the New Bedford Airport Commission proposed an expansion project to develop New Bedford Regional Airport into an air cargo facility.
 The recommended expansion plans included a proposal to extend Runway 5–23 to 8,000 ft from its current length of 5,400 ft.
 Air cargo carriers require at least 6,000 to 7,000 ft of runway.

 However, despite the economic benefits that a new cargo facility could bring to the area, there was substantial local opposition.
 Large cargo jets would create more noise and pollution than smaller planes that already utilized the airport.
 The runway extension itself would affect 17 to 58 acre of wetlands.
 Safety was also of concern, with large aircraft following a flight path directly over populated residential areas.

 Due to this opposition, in addition to environmental and safety concerns, the plan to extend the runway was rejected by the Airport Commission on May 4, 2005.
 The commission voted instead to implement various safety upgrades which included an added 503 feet of length.

 In 2015, Runway 5/23 was completely rebuilt, with an addition in length of 400 feet, making the new dimensions 5,400 × 150 ft.
 The project also added much needed Runway Safety Areas, putting the runway environment in compliance with modern standards.
 Taxiway Alpha was also rebuilt at this time, adding Taxiway Safety Areas.

 In 2018, Runway 14/32 was narrowed to 75 ft, but retained its original length of 5,000 ft, while also adding conforming runway safety areas.
 The project also saw the eradication of the Taxiway B North run-up pad, constructing Taxiway Kilo in its place.
 In addition, taxiways Echo and Charlie were constructed.
 Several improvements to taxiway Alpha were also part of this construction phase.

 In 2019, the airport was awarded several grants for new wildlife fencing, ARFF equipment, and a supplemental grant of $5 million to design and reconstruct Terminal Aprons.
 This grant included funding for substructure improvements to assist with drainage.

 In 2020, Terminal and FBO Ramps underwent extensive reconstruction, updating substructure, pavement, and ramp markings.
 In addition, the airport rebuilt several sections of Perimeter Fence, enhancing Security and Wildlife Mitigation measures.